Windows Setup (Visual Studio)

 General Information on Visual Studio

-The default approach to compile C++ code in Windows is the use of Microsoft Visual Studio.
+The default approach to compile C++ code in Windows is the use of Microsoft Visual Studio.- - This software integrate both a C++ compiler and an IDE.

 Installation steps